radix-io/hands-on/README.md

 a laptop with the `darshan-util` package and necessary latex components) installed and generating the report there.

+On Ascent, use `mpicc` rather than `cc` to compile your executable, and submit batch jobs using `bsub` rather than `qsub`.
+You can find an example bsub script hands-on/darshan/helloworld/helloworld.lsf.
+It can be adapted for use with the other Darshan example programs.

 ### Hands-on exercise: helloworld

 The hands-on material includes an example application called `helloworld`.